cncf-tags/green-reviews-tooling/docs/proposals/proposal-001-trigger-and-deploy.md

 # Proposal-001 - Trigger and Deploy GitHub Action workflow from an upstream CNCF project

-To trigger our benchmarking task to run when a particular CNCF project gets certain kinds of event, such as a new `release`.
+Trigger the Green Reviews pipeline to run when a particular CNCF project gets certain kinds of event, such as a new `release`.

 - Tracking issue: [#83](https://github.com/cncf-tags/green-reviews-tooling/issues/83)
 - Implementation issue: [#84](https://github.com/cncf-tags/green-reviews-tooling/issues/84)